 What are the Daily 4?

-They are the four activities that are important to helping maintain your overall oral health.
-The Daily 4 refers to four of the components to maintain oral health: brushing your teeth twice per day for two minutes at a time, flossing at least once per day, rinsing with anti-microbial mouthwash daily and chewing sugar-free gum.
+They are the four activities that are important to help maintain your overall oral health.
+The Daily 4 refers to four of the components to maintain oral health: brushing your teeth twice per day for two minutes at a time, flossing at least once per day, rinsing with anti-microbial mouthwash daily, and chewing sugar-free gum.
 Are you doing the Daily 4?

-Note: This is not a substitute for daily brushing and flossing activities!
-Mouthwash rinses that are approved by the ADA help to eliminate remaining bacteria and plaque around your mouth.
-Remember, your oral health is more than simply clean teeth; it includes the entire mouth and throat!
+(Note: This is not a substitute for daily brushing and flossing activities!
+Mouthwash rinses that are approved by the ADA helps to eliminate remaining bacteria and plaque around your mouth.
+Remember, your oral health is more than simply clean teeth; it includes the entire mouth and throat!)

-After you eat, bacteria feed on the acids and sugars in the food and elevate your mouth’s pH.
-Saliva helps to neutralize the acids and bacteria, protecting your teeth and helping reduce the growth of plaque.
+After you eat, bacteria feed on the acids and sugars in the food and elevate your mouth‚ pH.
+Saliva helps to neutralize acids and bacteria, protecting your teeth and helping reduce the growth of plaque.
 Additionally, chewing sugar-free gum can actually boost your teeth’s mineral density by shifting from demineralization to remineralization after consuming food.
-However, dentists will caution against sugared gum, which can enhance the work of bacteria, rather than neutralizing it.
+However, dentists will caution against sugared gum, which can enhance the work of bacteria, rather than neutralize it.

 Doing the Daily 4 activities will help keep your dental health on track between your six-month dental cleanings.

 If you have questions about any of these activities, or about your oral health, be sure to talk with your dentist or hygienist.
 They are here to help you make the best decisions about your oral care.
 There are also a number of resources available online through organizations, such as the American Dental Association.

 Staying on top of your dental health means staying informed, so help us spread the word about the Daily 4 and good oral health care!